-After a wonderful lunch prepared by le nonno and la nonna themselves (featuring some adventurous new foods too) our host mother took us for an unforgettable trip.
+After a wonderful lunch prepared by Nonno and Nonna themselves (featuring some adventurous new foods, too) our host mother took us for an unforgettable trip.

 The first stop was the nearby Tuscan hilltop town of Serravalle Pistoiese, a small town with about 10,000 residents and buildings dating back a thousand years.
 In the medieval era, travelers would stop at the gate and pay a tax before entering.
 We got to see the remains of what looked like a castle.
 Whether or not that’s what it was, I’ve yet to figure out.
 To me, though, it will be a castle.